codicate/crwn-clothing/README.md

 ### Current Technologies used:
 - React with hooks
-- Redux with Redux Toolkit
+- Redux with Redux Toolkit, reselect, persist
 - Typescript
 - Sass with module
+- styled-components
 - react-router
 - Firebase